Your lighting is working against you

 A 5000K "daylight" bulb?
 Great for morning alertness, but devastating for your sleep when you use it at night.

-Most people choose something in the middle—around 3000-4000K—as a compromise.
+Most people choose something in the middle, around 3000-4000K.
+Its a compromise.
 But compromises don't work with biology.
 Your body doesn't want "okay lighting all day."
-It needs high color temperature in the morning (rich in blue wavelengths to suppress melatonin and boost alertness) and low color temperature at night (minimal blue wavelengths to allow melatonin production).
+It needs high colour temperature in the morning (rich in blue wavelengths to suppress melatonin and boost alertness) and low colour temperature at night (minimal blue wavelengths to allow melatonin production).

 The real problem: Standard bulbs are static.
 Your biology is dynamic.